marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 This functionality is pretty standard though, right?
 Functions having access to the global scope is supported in almost every programming language.

 Closures get much more interesting when our language supports first-class functions.
-First-class meaning that our functions can be treated as values.
-For example, in Javascript, we can pass functions to other functions and return functions from functions.
+First-class meaning that our functions can be treated as regular values.
+This gives us a few new capabilities.

+We can...

+* Assign functions to variables
+* Pass functions as arguments to other functions
+* Return functions from other functions

 Consider the case when a function returns a function.
 As we've discussed, all Javascript functions are closures.
-So, the returned function is a closure which means it has access to the environment scope in which it was declared.
-That means our returned function has access to everything that is declared inside the outer function!
+This means our returned function has access to the full environment in which it was declared.
+So, our returned function has access to everything that is declared inside the outer function!

+Here's an example that might help:

 ```Javascript
 function lineByLine() {